 In Minnesota, assaults that cause serious or substantial injury, and certain assaults against protected employees and children, are punished as felonies.
 Assaults that cause mere bodily injury or no injury are misdemeanors.
-For more information on misdemeanor crimes, see Assault and Battery Laws in Minnesota.
+For more information on misdemeanor crimes, see Minnesota Assault and Battery.
 For information on assaults committed with weapons, see Assault With a Dangerous Weapon in Minnesota.

 Under Minnesota’s laws, a person commits the crime of assault (sometimes called simple assault) by:

 Any assault that inflicts great bodily harm constitutes first degree assault in Minnesota.
-Great bodily harm creates a serious risk of death, or causes permanent disfigurement or permanent or lasting impairment of any part of the body.
+Great bodily harm creates a high probability of death, or causes permanent disfigurement, permanent or lasting impairment of any part of the body, or other serious bodily harm.

-Hitting a person so hard that the person suffers bleeding in the brain would probably be considered great bodily harm.
+Hitting a person so hard that the person suffers bleeding in the brain or a coma would probably be considered great bodily harm.

 Any assault that inflicts substantial bodily harm is third degree assault.
 Substantial bodily harm includes fractures, and any injury that causes temporary disfigurement, or temporary but substantial impairment of any part of the body.